Alpha-GPC is one of the most popular choline supplements on the nootropic market. This is because of its high efficacy, potency, and safety.

 - Nutrient used in the formation of cell membranes

 - To improve memory and concentration

 - Protect agains neurodegenerative disorders

 Alpha-GPC is the short name for L-alpha-glycerylphosphorylcholine. .

 It is a a water-soluble, deacylated phosphatidylcholine derivative .

 In a multicenter, double blind, placebo controlled trial consisting of 261 individuals, the choline precurser choline alphoscerate (alpha-GPC) was shown to produce a significant improvement in Alzheimer's symptoms over 180 days of treatment.
 The scores were based on numerous cognitive assessment scales such as ADAS-Cog, MMSE, GDS, ADAS-Behav, ADAS-Total, CGI, and GIS.
 The dosage used in this trial was 1200 mg/day broken into 3 doses of 400 mg. .

 Choline preloading is slowly becomming a popular treatment option for the condition of Alzheimer's disease as a result of studies like this.
-Phosphatidylserine is also popular choline source for this application.
+As an essential precurser to Phosphatidylserine preloading follows similar benefits.

 1000 mg of Alpha-GPC was shown to significantly increase levels of growth hormone in male patients 60 minutes after ingestion.
 The mechanism of action was reported to be through the action of acetylcholine-stimulated catecholamine .